pathfindertools/connectivity-site/content/pages/index.md

           above, there’ll be another roundtrip for the TLS handshake, increasing the handshake latency to 6 RTTs.
         language: javascript
+        nextCard: TLS Certificate Verification in the Browser
       - cardType: basic
-        headline: TLS Certificate Verification in the Browser
+        headline: ➤ TLS Certificate Verification in the Browser
         text: "When establishing a connection to a web server, the client asks the server for a TLS certificate.
 Conceptually, the TLS certificate says “the domain\_[libp2p.io](http://libp2p.io/)\_belongs to the owner of this certificate”, together with a (cryptographic) signature.\n\nOf course, the browser can’t just trust any signature.
 If an attacker wanted to impersonate libp2p.io, she could just sign her own certificate.
 Browsers are shipped with a list of signatories, called Certificate Authorities (CA) that they trust.\n\nThis is a problem for libp2p.
 Most nodes on the network don’t even have a domain name, let alone a certificate signed by a CA. Only a handful of nodes fulfil these properties, making WebSocket a niche transport in the libp2p ecosytem.\n"
         language: javascript
       - cardType: basic
-        headline: ACME to the rescue?
+        headline: ➤ ACME to the rescue?
         text: >
           ACME is a protocol which allows a server to obtain a certificate from a CA without any manual involvement.
 There've been